Registration Policies and Procedures

 5000 Level courses and/or Continuing Education Units are not eligible for loan deferment because they are in a year-long term and part-time or full-time status cannot be calculated.

 Distance learning courses are offered on a year-long term, and you may register for them at any time throughout the year.
 When you locate a course of interest, you will find information in the course description online regarding how to register for that particular course.
 Be certain you are viewing the correct offering of that course, as we often have multiple offerings of the same course throughout the academic term.
 Be sure to carefully review how to register for your course and what the refund would be (if any) should you choose to withdraw.

 Some courses may be offered in partnership with outside educational organizations, although all courses offered through CPE are fully accredited by the university.
-In such cases, students may be required to sign up and pay in two separate places in order to receive necessary course materials and register for graduate-level credit.

 Not in the SPU system?